The GAP And Dapper Dan Set To Release New Batch Of “DAP GAP” Hoodies

 The GAP and Dapper Dan are doubling up on their memorable collaboration.
 A new set of DAP GAP hoodies are on the way.

-As spotted on Hype Beast your favorite fashion influencer’s favorite fashion influencer is partnering up with the San Francisco, California corporation just in time for the fall.
-This week the national clothing retailer announced that another round of DAP GAP hooded sweatshirts are releasing soon.
+As spotted on Hype Beast, your favorite fashion influencer’s favorite fashion influencer is partnering up with the San Francisco, California corporation just in time for the fall.
+This week, the national clothing retailer announced that another round of DAP GAP hoodies are releasing soon.
 As expected these pieces are perfectly themed for the fall and winter seasons.

 Photo: The GAP